RyanCodeGit/hangman410/README.md

 #### Dependencies: Python 3.11.5
 It's very simple, so likely runs on any version of Python later than 3.0.
 Once you have Python 3.0+ installed, the Hangman-Game.py file contains everything you need.
 To play the game, open the file in your terminal.

+A default list of words is included in the file, and the default number of lives is 5.
+Docstrings to help the user are included in the file, and the word list and number of lives can be changed to suit the user.

+To change the number of lives, edit the `num_lives` value inside the `play_game()` function.

+To change the word list, pass a list of your choosing as an argument into the `play_game()` function call.

 ## License - Creative Commons Zero v1.0
 Creative Commons Legal Code